-Collect and record your data to answer your research question(s) and test your hypothesis(es).
-How you record your data is your decision to make, but quantitative data may be recorded in a number of different ways, including a collation table, a spread sheet or a data base.
+Collect and record data to answer your research question(s) and test your hypothesis(es).
+How you record your data is your decision to make, but data may be recorded in a number of ways, including writing, photography, sound recording, and video recording.